florianduros/miou/README.md

 ### Command-Line Arguments

 - `--config`: Path to the configuration file (required)
-- `--data-path`: Directory for storing matrix session data and alerts (required)
+- `--data`: Directory for storing matrix session data and alerts (required)

 The data directory will contain:
 - `session/`: Matrix session data and encryption keys